 Energy stocks dropped, too.

 Now, after years of being stuck in neutral, oil prices are making huge comeback.
-WTI crude oil prices are closing in on $70 per barrel as steady production cuts from OPEC and others have coupled with a pick-up in the global economy.
+WTI crude oil prices are back above $50 per barrel as production cuts from OPEC and others have coupled with a pick-up in the global economy.
 Potential U.S. sanctions on Iran have also helped the price of oil lately.

 Overall, the backdrop is favorable for rising oil prices.
 In that backdrop, investors want to own energy stocks.
 In particular, they want to own oil stocks.